jessieren/VirHostMatcher/README.md

 * Step 1: download the whole package from https://github.com/jessieren/VirHostMatcher

-* Step 2: Prepare a folder containing virus fasta files and a folder containing host fasta files
+* Step 2: Prepare a folder containing virus fasta files and a folder containing host fasta files.
+No subfolders are allowed.
+All fasta files should be put in the same directory.

 * Step 3: Prepare a text file for taxonomy of the hosts.
 Please follow the format in /test/hostTaxa.txt.
 One line for one host sequence.
 The sequence names should keep the same as the names of the host fasta files.
 	If there is no taxonomy information, a hostTaxa.txt file will be generated in the output directory with all "unknown"s.